elmtree-askmo/cloudcannon-app/content/learn/digital-media/is-there-a-mobile-application-for-airtable-and-what-functionalities-does-it-offer.md

 url: /learn/digital-media/questions/is-there-a-mobile-application-for-airtable-and-what-functionalities-does-it-offer
 score: -1.0
 related_article1:
-    id: 118015
+    id: 118000
     title: >-
-        What are some innovative ways businesses have used Airtable?
-    subject: Business and Management
+        What systems can Airtable integrate with and how does this integration work?
+    subject: Computer Science
-    url: /learn/business-and-management/questions/what-are-some-innovative-ways-businesses-have-used-airtable
+    url: /learn/computer-science/questions/what-systems-can-airtable-integrate-with-and-how-does-this-integration-work
 related_article2:
-    id: 118001
+    id: 118002
     title: >-
-        How suitable is Airtable for large companies and functional teams?
+        What are the advantages of using Airtable for startups and small businesses?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-suitable-is-airtable-for-large-companies-and-functional-teams
+    url: /learn/business-and-management/questions/what-are-the-advantages-of-using-airtable-for-startups-and-small-businesses
 related_article3:
-    id: 117990
-    title: >-
-        What is Airtable and how does it function as a database?
-    subject: Computer Science
-    url: /learn/computer-science/questions/what-is-airtable-and-how-does-it-function-as-a-database
-related_article4:
     id: 117999
     title: >-
         How can users access Airtable's API and what are its capabilities?
     subject: Computer Science
     url: /learn/computer-science/questions/how-can-users-access-airtables-api-and-what-are-its-capabilities
-related_article5:
+related_article4:
-    id: 118006
+    id: 118018
     title: >-
-        What are some personal applications of Airtable, such as trip planning?
+        How does Airtable's automation engine improve workflow efficiency?
     subject: Digital Media
-    url: /learn/digital-media/questions/what-are-some-personal-applications-of-airtable-such-as-trip-planning
+    url: /learn/digital-media/questions/how-does-airtables-automation-engine-improve-workflow-efficiency
 ---

 &nbsp;